MCSManager/MCSManager/README.md

 ## Panel Permission

-The control panel will check the user list during running.
+The control panel will check the user list while running.
 If there is no user available, a default administrator user will be created.

-If you forget your only administrator account, you can backup all the current user data, regenerate a new admin account, and overwrite previous one.
+If you forget your only administrator account, you can back up all the current user data, regenerate a new admin account, and overwrite the previous one.

 <br />

 ## Contribution

-If you encounter any issue during your use, you can [submit an Issue](https://github.com/MCSManager/MCSManager/issues/new/choose) or submit Pull Request after you fix it in a fork.
+If you encounter any issue while using, you can [submit an Issue](https://github.com/MCSManager/MCSManager/issues/new/choose) or submit Pull Request after you fix it in a fork.

 The code needs to be in its existing format, and no extra codes should be formatted.
 For details: [click here](https://github.com/MCSManager/MCSManager/issues/544)。